Arbors

 No analysis available

-I looked for deeded parking, owned stall, parking included in deed, and similar wording.
-The listings mention attached/enclosed/detached garages and assigned parking, but not deeded ownership of the parking stalls.
+I looked for explicit evidence like deeded parking, owned stall, or parking included in the deed.
+The listings consistently describe garages, assigned parking, guest parking, and direct access, but none say the parking is deeded.

 No analysis available